barrygreengus/sturdy-umbrella/projectIdeas.md

  OH! we can make an AI to play a videogame
  - which will be hard, but cool. we can use things like VBA emulators

+Be annoying:
+Train a neural net to get past out friend's spam filters and send them lots of memes (this is morally questionable)